gridsmartercities/python-serverless-template/README.md

 5. run checks with pre-push, or individually (swagger, cloudformation, bandit, prospector, unittest, coverage)
 6. git push -u origin new_branch
 7. keep making changes
-8. when finished, raise a PR in github
+8. when finished, raise a PR in github.
+This will trigger a build in your AWS account
-9. get your code reviewed by a colleague
+9. If the build is green, get your code reviewed (and approved if ok) by another contributor
-10. If ok, get colleague to approve PR
-11. rebase and merge into master
+10. If approved, rebase and merge into master

 ## How to run the project locally